memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 ## Abstract

-Intuitively, node classification is problem where one has to determine labelling of samples from other neighbours’ labels.
+Intuitively, node classification is the problem of finding out the right label for a node based on its neighbors’ labels.
-Little more formally, let $G=(V,E)$ be a graph, S set of all labels, and $f : V → S$ vertex labelling function which returns true labels.
-From given partial function $g : V’ ⊆ V → S$ (training examples) node classification model aims to learn function $g’ : V → S$ which tries to predict as many true labels as possible.
-It is motivated by sociological concept of “homophily”: individual nodes tend to associate and bond with each other because they probably have similar labels.
+More formally, let $G=(V,E)$ be a graph, $S$ the set of all labels, and $f : V → S$ a vertex labelling function that returns the correct labels.
+From a given partial function $g : V’ ⊆ V → S$ ($V’$ being training examples), a node classification model aims to minimize the loss of the label prediction function $g’ : V → S$.

+The motivation for node classification models is the sociological concept of _homophily_: in social networks, individuals that associate and bond with each other tend to have similar properties.
+In graph terms, this means that neighboring nodes tend to have the same labels.

 ## User story